Entrepreneurship is not for Everyone, and Neither is Employment

-My good friend meant well by sharing my blog on Facebook and advising those who have entrepreneurial ambitions to follow the page.
-Though I appreciated her efforts, I saw the need to clarify that I do not blog for entrepreneurs only.
-I blog for all you who want to better their lives, make the best of your day, no matter what you do for a living.
+My good friend meant well when she shared the link to my blog on Facebook and advised those with entrepreneurial ambitions to follow my posts.
+Though I appreciated her efforts, I felt the need to clarify that my blog on self-improvement not intended for entrepreneurs only.
+I blog for all you who want to better your lives, make the best of your day, no matter what you do for a living.

-- Employees take pride in working at good jobs, which they are very good at, most of the times.
-This is how we end up with great CEOs such as Jack Welch, Indra Nooyi, Lee Iacocca who grew from ordinary employment positions to become some of the most respectable CEOs.
+- Employees take pride in working in good jobs, which they are very good at, most of the time.
+This is how we end up with great CEOs such as Jack Welch, Indra Nooyi, Lee Iacocca, James Mworia among others who grew from ordinary employment positions to become some of the most respectable CEOs.

 - Employees acknowledge that they do not have the confidence, risk, tenacity, persistence to get to the wilderness and start from scratch and that is fine.
-Self awareness is the basis of emotional intelligence, knowing what you can or cannot do.
+Others do not have the opportunity, resources, or even the luck that can jump-start them into entrepreneurship.
+Self-awareness is the basis of knowing what you can or cannot do and knowing this and getting into employment is a great step.
 Remember we derive satisfaction from very different things in life, and that is ok.

-- This type mostly has the intention to serve, for example, working with children, and realize they cannot do this alone, therefore join organizations e.g. NGOs, or teaching institutions to achieve their purpose.
+- Some employees have the desire and intention to serve such as working with children and they realize they cannot do this alone, therefore join organizations e.g. NGOs, or teaching institutions to achieve their purpose.

-- There are more opportunities in employment that there are in entrepreneurship.
+- Depending on the organization and nature of the profession, there are more opportunities for growth in employment than there are in entrepreneurship.